slatedocs/slate/source/includes/_accepting-payments.md

 3. Payment method (choose the payment methods displayed to your customers among Bank Transfer (via Virtual Account), Cards (Credit Card/Debit Card), E-Wallet (ShopeePay, DANA, LinkAja, OVO), and QR Code options.
 Additionally, you can choose which banks are enabled for Bank Transfer method.)

-4. Payment Link page (choose which payment link pages are accessible for your users.
-We offer options to hide pages 1 (Input Amount), 2 (Customer Information), and 3 (Select Payment Method) of our payment link.

-5. Payment link expiration date
+4. Payment link expiration date

 - **Static VA for Invoice Payment**
   You can enable a static VA option when using the API specifically assigned to your customer.